Picking a Surgeon

 The most important element in deciding on doing a cosmetic procedure is making an informed decision.
 Sometimes we live for a long time with an element in our appearance that bothers us.
 Getting an elective procedure could be that decision that opens up a whole new world of self-empowerment and confidence about one’s appearance.
 Almost everyone has something they want to improve about their face or body.
 Making the right decisions can optimize those results.

-I’m doctor James Bradley, Professor of Plastic & Reconstructive Surgery and Vice Chairman of Surgery at Northwell Health.
-Having been a trained physician and board-certified in plastic surgery for fifteen years I find that most people seeking some body and facial rejuvenation and overall appearance enhancement are looking for some basic guidance in navigating through what can be a very scary process—selecting the right surgeon.
+I’m doctor James P Bradley, Professor of Plastic & Reconstructive Surgery and Vice Chairman of Surgery at Northwell Health.
+Having been a trained physician and board-certified in plastic surgery for fifteen years, I find that most people seeking some body and facial rejuvenation and overall appearance enhancement are looking for some basic guidance in navigating through what can be a very scary process—selecting the right surgeon.

 The important questions to ask are:

-- Is the Plastic Surgeon you are considering board certified?
+- Is the plastic surgeon you are considering board-certified?

 - Do you connect and communicate well with your surgeon?